3geek14/Realms/Omnibus.md

 in conjunction with another weapon or shield by the spellcaster.
 If the MC is IC broken, it will retain its magical properties if repaired.

-In addition, any body destroying blow dealt by an Assassin's Blade counts as two blows dealt.
+In addition, any [body destroying blow]{.new} dealt by an Assassin's Blade counts as two blows dealt.

 [__Aura of Protection__ (2nd Circle)]{#aura-of-protection}